pingcap/docs/dashboard/dashboard-cluster-info.md

 You can use one of the following two methods to access the cluster information page:

-- After logging into TiDB Dashboard, click **Cluster Info** on the left navigation bar:
+- After logging into TiDB Dashboard, click **Cluster Info** on the left navigation menu:

   ![Access cluster information page ](/media/dashboard/dashboard-cluster-info-access.png)